itenium-be/blog-posts/nuget/epplus/2023-03-10-epplus-pay-to-play.md

 fluff they're adding in the now paid version.
 Use these to circumvent the official EPPlus misleading "Deprecated" notice.

-{% include github-stars.html url="rimland/EPPlus" desc="Most stars but no activity" %}
+{% include github-stars.html url="rimland/EPPlus" desc="Most stars but no activity in the last 5 years" %}
-{% include github-stars.html url="visualon/epplus" desc="Actively maintained (ex .NET 8 support) but no new features" %}
+{% include github-stars.html url="visualon/epplus" desc="Actively maintained up till .NET 8 support but deprecated since May 28, 2025" %}

+One thing that I did stumble upon with the classic EPPlus is that it has a dependency on `System.Drawing.Common` which only works on Windows.
+The non-free version has removed this dependency.

 # Alternatives